slagoela/bmc64/README.md

 ** DPI uses almost all the GPIO pins.
 GPIO configs for things like joysticks/keyboards/buttons are disabled when enable_dpi is present in cmdline.txt

-*** Special thanks goes out to github user K-rnivoro (https://github.com/K-rnivoro) for suggesting this feature.
+*** Special thanks goes out to K-rnivoro (https://github.com/K-rnivoro) for suggesting this feature.

 # Recovering from a Blank Screen